as-phantom/AutoTrader/README.md

 This app might not run because free limits of AWS has been exceeded, if so please submit a issue! <br>
 This is just an school project and it doesn't have the feature of deleting your account, use sample email when registering!

+### Note: Currently all ads are from Plovdiv city in case you're wondering why there no ads when city filters are applied.

 ## Functionality

 -   User registration with email, facebook or google